 Case management services assist adults struggling with life challenges, including financial issues, problems with public benefits, immigration issues, employment and more.
 The intern will assist Puente’s case managers in providing information, referrals and advocacy to navigate community services.
 They also provide budgeting and transportation assistance.
 Interns will work with case managers and clients to resolve current problems and plan for the household’s long-term stability.
 Case managers provide translation, relationships, spiritual care, resources and financial assistance.

 The intern will be well supported by staff and also be expected to make positive contributions to the department’s workflow.
 After training, interns will meet with clients daily, fielding a variety of concerns.
 Through supervision, interns will learn interview and assessment skills, occasionally through home visits, gain understanding of community resources, provide referral information and take steps towards maturity as a professional people helper.
 Interns are responsible for advocating for clients.
 Interns will learn and perform reporting for department performance evaluation and grant requirements.

 Training and Supervision

-Internships are available for BA or MA students in Education, Sociology, Spanish, Psychology, Missions or Christian education fields.
+Internships are available for MA or BA students in Education, Spanish, Psychology, Missions or Christian education fields.
 Must have a heart for working cross-culturally to embrace the theology of service to the vulnerable.
 Applicants must be supportive of the organization’s statement of Mission and Faith.
-Spanish preferred.
+Must speak Spanish.